Rleis88/IDS6938-SimulationTechniques/Homework3/Readme.md

 Limited information- based off of the velocity of the other agents -- Is this why there is a leader in the group behaviors

+#### Other Group Behaviors Include:
+* **Queueing**- In this instance, is defined as "is the process of standing in line, forming a row of characters that are patiently waiting to arrive somewhere," [](https://gamedevelopment.tutsplus.com/tutorials/understanding-steering-behaviors-queue--gamedev-14365).

 ## Part 2 - Simulating a Simple Pedestrian Flow